parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/error.md

 # Errors

 The Provider will reject any RPC request with an error object if the RPC request cannot be fulfilled.
-Every error object should have a `code` property that indicates the error type occurred.
+Every error object should have a `code` property that indicates the error type that occurred.

 ## Error Type